-Area Guide: The thriving commuter town of Harpenden
+Area Guide: The upmarket Hertfordshire town of Harpenden

-Its excellent state schools are one of Harpenden's main selling points - and while the town is blessed with countless great primaries, it's the secondary schools that really draw the punters in.
+Its excellent state schools are one of Harpenden's main selling points — and while the town is blessed with countless great primaries, it's the secondary schools that really draw in the punters.

 Sir John Lawes, St George's and Roundwood Park are all ranked 'outstanding' by Ofsted, and St George's was also named as the Sunday Times 'Comprehensive School of the Year' 2019.

-Newcomer Katherine Warington School opened its doors in September 2019 in response to the demand for more local secondary school places.
+Newcomer Katherine Warington School opened its doors in September 2019 in response to huge demand for more local secondary school places.

 For residents seeking a private alternative, there are several options.
-St Hilda's is for girls aged four to 11 (though its nursery also admits boys), Aldwickbury is a boys prep school. and The King's School, with its strong Christian ethos, teaches boys and girls from age four to 16.
+St Hilda's is for girls aged four to 11 (though its nursery also admits boys), Aldwickbury is a prep school for boys, and The King's School, with its strong Christian ethos, teaches boys and girls from age four to 16.

 Shopping and eating out

-The leafy, quintessentially English high street is bursting with shops and cafes.
-As well as three well-stocked supermarkets there are lots of quirky, independently owned venues, offering a variety of fare from Thai to tapas.
+The leafy, quintessentially English high street is bursting with shops and eateries.
+As well as several well-stocked supermarkets and chain stores there are lots of quirky, independently owned venues, offering a wide range of options from Thai to tapas.

 Bar Azita's Mediterranean grill is popular with locals, while the Harpenden Arms draws the crowds with its fine food and wine.